Descanonge/neba/docs/source/configuration.rst

 The keys are indicated following **one or two** hyphen.
 Any subsequent hyphen is replaced by an underscore.
 So ``-computation.n_cores`` and ``--computation.n-cores`` are equivalent.
-As already noted, parameters keys can be dot-separated paths leading to a trait.
+As already noted, parameters keys are dot-separated paths leading to a trait.
 Aliases can be used for brevity.
-Orphan sections parameters are input with the same syntax (``--OrphanSection.trait_name``).

 .. note ::